The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Results

 In the 300-GadgetMUSIC runs, high temperature gas is seen only in the direct vicinity of filaments within $\lesssim 1$Mpc from galaxies, and the Lyman-$\alpha$ transmission value is therefore the lowest among the different feedback prescriptions of The Three Hundred.
 The Lyman-$\alpha$ absorption of this protocluster is clearly evident and would be easily detected in a search of the Ly-$\alpha$ forest.

 Figure~\ref{fig:od} shows the smoothed Lyman-$\alpha$ forest transmission, \dfG{}, plotted against the correspondingly smoothed matter overdensity, \mG{}, measured for the ensemble of simulated protoclusters at $z=2.5$.
 We find a correlation between the two quantities within the individual simulation suites: \dfG{} generally decreases when a halo has higher \mG{}.
 The 300-SIMBA suite has the highest overall Lyman-$\alpha$ transmission among The Three Hundred runs, while the \dfG{} value of 300-GadgetX protoclusters shows an offset of $\Delta\dfG \sim -0.1$, i.e. more Lyman-$\alpha$ opacity.
 The 300-GadgetMUSIC suite exhibits the least transparent Lyman-$\alpha$ forest, which is probably due to the lack of AGN feedback in its feedback prescription.
-For SIMBA-100, we show the matter-transmission relationship over the entire box as a contour in Figure~\ref{fig:od}, i.e.\ its fluctuating Gunn-Peterson relationship \citep{2022FGPA}.
+For SIMBA-100, we show the matter-transmission relationship based on the fluctuating Gunn-Peterson relationship over the entire box as the black dashed line in Figure~\ref{fig:od}.
+In addition, we generate \texttt{pygad} Lyman-$\alpha$ skewers from the simulated HI gas density and show the skewer-based matter-transmission relationship over the entire box as a grey-scale contour.
 The corresponding values centred on individual protoclusters within SIMBA-100 are also indicated separately as purple points.
 The FGPA of SIMBA-100 appears to flatten out in \dfG{} with increasing \mG{}, but interestingly the points in 300-GadgetMUSIC seem to continue following the FGPA relation traced out by the lower-density SIMBA-100 points.
 This is in qualitative agreement with \citet{Viel:2013a}, who argued that stellar feedback does not have a significant effect on the power spectrum (i.e.\ fluctuations) of the Lyman-$\alpha$ forest.